deepBrains/TSception/README.md

 </p>

 # Data to use
 There are 2 subjects' data available for researchers to run the code.
 Please find the data in the folder named 'data' in this repo.
-The data is cleared using the method above.
+The data is cleared by a band-pass filter(0.3-45) and [ICA (MNE)](https://mne.tools/stable/auto_tutorials/preprocessing/plot_40_artifact_correction_ica.html).
 The file is in '.hdf' format.
 To load the data, please use:
 > dataset = h5py.File('NAME.hdf','r')

 After loading, the keys are 'data' for data and 'label' for the label.
 The dimension of the data is (trials x channels x data).
 The dimension of the label is (trials x data).
 To use the data and label, please use: